Heatwave helps retail sales rebound in June

 The Office for National Statistics (ONS) said the total volume of retail sales rose by 0.9% in June, having fallen by a downwardly revised 2.8% in May.

-The ONS said demand jumped for non-alcoholic and alcoholic drinks in the searing temperatures.
+The ONS said demand jumped for non-alcoholic and alcoholic drinks in the searing temperatures, while motor fuel sales also leapt by the biggest amount for over a year as Britons “ventured out”.

-June saw the first of three heatwaves so far this summer, with temperatures reaching a high of nearly 33C in the middle of last month.
+June saw the first of three heatwaves so far this summer at the start of the month, with temperatures reaching highs above 33C, before rounding off the month with another heatwave for some parts of England, reaching more than 33C again on June 30.

+It was the hottest June on record for England and the second warmest for the UK as a whole, according to the Met Office.

 This is down from 1.3% quarterly growth at the start of the year.